 When X-Pack reporting uses the Chromium browser for generating PDF reports, it’s recommended to use the sandbox for an additional layer of security.
 The Chromium sandbox uses operating system provided mechanisms to ensure that code execution cannot make persistent changes to the computer or access confidential information.
 The specific sandboxing techniques differ for each operating system.

 The Linux sandbox depends on user namespaces, which were introduced with the 3.8 Linux kernel.
 However, many

 distributions don’t have user namespaces enabled by default, or they require the CAP_SYS_ADMIN capability.
 X-Pack reporting

 will automatically disable the sandbox when it is running on Debian and CentOS as additional steps are required to enable

-recommended to enable usernamespaces and set
+recommended to set

 xpack.reporting.capture.browser.chromium.disableSandbox: false in your

-kibana.yml to enable the sandbox.
+kibana.yml to explicitly enable usernamespaces.

-When runnning Kibana in a Docker container, all container processes are run within a usernamespace with seccomp-bpf and AppArmor profiles that prevent the Chromium sandbox from being used.
+When running Kibana in a Docker container, all container processes are run within a usernamespace with seccomp-bpf and AppArmor profiles that prevent the Chromium sandbox from being used.
 In these situations, disabling the sandbox is recommended, as the container implements similar security mechanisms.